 Your exhibit budget is more complex than you may realize.
 Not only must you consider the costs of designing and building the exhibit but also delivery, set up, and storage fees.

 Below we share six elements that affect your trade show booth budget and how to keep costs down.
 By working with an experienced exhibit design firm like IGE Group, you can track your expenses and stick to a budget without compromising quality.

 1. Brand Experience

 Too often, clients start with a laundry list of things they want such as touchscreens and conference rooms.
 But, if these features don’t enhance the visitor journey, you’ll end up wasting precious resources.
 Define the brand experience you plan to provide and spend money on the features that will help you reach these goals.

 2. Material Shape and Size

 Typically, exhibit materials come in standard shapes and sizes.
 If you want something custom, you’ll need to pay more.
 To save on material costs, work mostly with standard sized materials, as this means less cutting and less waste.
 Also, consider the shape of your design.
 For example, curves are attractive, but they result in added expenses because of the cutting and delicate care.

-It’s easy to get caught up in the flashy materials, but this can cause your budget to skyrocket.
+It’s easy to get caught up in the flashy materials, but this can cause your trade show budget to skyrocket.
 Delicate finishes require special handling.
 They may also need to be replaced more often because they can be easily scratched or dented.
 When choosing finishes for your design, weigh all of your options.
 Compare the prices, durability and special care instructions.

 No exhibit is complete without technology.
 That said, the technology you choose should align with your goals.
 If you don’t need plasma TVs or LED lighting, save your money.
 Also, make sure your booth staff knows how to operate the technology.
 You would hate to pay for these upgrades and have them go unused.